ArifPeycal/arifpeycal.github.io/_posts/2025-11-25-portswiggerlab.md

 <img width="1401" height="651" alt="image" src="https://github.com/user-attachments/assets/2fc6b5a0-ee4b-47ec-8e43-d19f89367d76" />

-### Lab 04: SQL injection attack, querying the database type and version on MySQL and Microsoft
+### Lab 04: Querying the database type and version on MySQL and Microsoft

 > This lab contains a SQL injection vulnerability in the product category filter.
 You can use a UNION attack to retrieve the results from an injected query.
 >